 If you have a leaning chimney stack, it indicates that there’s an issue with the chimney’s foundation.
 A contractor will check if the horizontal mortar joints are level or not, and carry the repair accordingly.
 The repair work typically costs $3,000

-Chimney wood rot repair cost
+Chimney wood rot repairs cost

 A homeowner can expect to pay a few hundred dollars or several thousand — depending on how extensive the wood rot is.
 A minor damage could cost $100 to $300 while a major renovation could cost $2,500 to $4,000.
 If the wood rot is beyond repair, you will have to replace or rebuild the chimney.